 I love making different cookies and quick breads but I seem to get in a bit of a rut when it comes to desserts.
-I tend to make apple crisp, Coca Cola Cake, peach cobbler and a few other favorites over and over again.
-Last night we had friends over for dinner and I wanted to try something new.
-Maybe an apple cobbler?
+I tend to make apple crisp, Coca-Cola Cake, Southern peach cobbler and a few other favourites over and over again.
+It was time to branch out…maybe an apple cobbler recipe?

 Snickerdoodle Apple Cobbler